statiagov/gesmew/guides/content/developer/customization/checkout.md

-What will happen here is that when a user goes to checkout, they will be asked to (potentially) fill in their payment details and then (potentially) confirm the order.
+What will happen here is that when a user goes to checkout, they will be asked to (potentially) fill in their payment details and then (potentially) confirm the inspection.
 This is the default behavior of the payment and the confirm steps within the checkout.
-If they are not required to provide payment or confirmation for this order then checking out this order will result in its immediate completion.
+If they are not required to provide payment or confirmation for this inspection then checking out this inspection will result in its immediate completion.

 To completely re-define the flow of the checkout, use the `checkout_flow` helper: